coh516/DMTPOET/README.md

 As of Jan 2, 2014, The two stage document graph model is completed.
 As of Feb 16, 2014, The Gui renderer and data modeler is completed.
+As of April 25, 2014, the tool is useable, but there are architectural errata that need to be addressed
+  - most importantly, the vector reindexing needs to be properly handled from the graph.rebuild and gfx.render functions without additional measures taken from the individual editing commands

 - ~~necessary refactor required to separate the graph data from the graph instance function in the graphLookup object to serialize the typed set~~
 - the ui should be built from both node based partial template structures and point modules